GamesDoneQuick/donation-tracker/README.md

 - `STATIC_ROOT` - defaults to `/static/gen`, i.e. `http://yourserver/static/gen`, if your static files are deployed at
   a different path you'll need to override this

+Same with the following, except they only matter for development:

 - `TRACKER_API_HOST` - if you want to send `/tracker/api` requests to a different host, you can override this, will prefer this over `TRACKER_HOST`
 - `TRACKER_HOST` - if you want to send most HTTP/WS requests to a different host, you can override this - check